‘Supergirl’ Season 2 Casts Teri Hatcher, Kevin Sorbo As Mystery Villains

 Supergirl continues on The CW on Monday at its usual time with an episode titled “The Martian Chronicles.”

-[Featured image by Imeh Akpanudosen/Getty Images]
+[Featured Image by Imeh Akpanudosen/Getty Images]